 The design of a test case measuring the time process of making Batik motifs aims to establish standardization of process elements and the treatment of making Batik motifs.
-Determination of the elements of the process and the treatment of making traditional Batik motifs is based on the process of making Batik motifs on a daily basis carried out by research subjects at Anjani Batik Galeri.
+Determination of the electronic electronic electronic electronic electronic electronic electronic electronic electronic elements and the treatment of making traditional Batik motifs is based on the process of making Batik motifs on a daily basis carried out by research subjects at Anjani Batik Galeri.
 While the determination of process elements and the treatment of making Batik motifs using applications is based on the working principle of Marker Based Augmented Reality technology.